Smashing Newsletter: Issue #55

 The Smashing Team

-02. A Haven For Legal-Documentation-Seekers
+02. A Haven For Legal-Documentation-Seekers5

-03. Squared Superheroes
+03. Squared Superheroes6

-04. Easier Documentation For Your Stylesheets
+04. Easier Documentation For Your Stylesheets7

-05. Shoebox Dwelling
+05. Shoebox Dwelling8

 06. Responsive Wireframes For Responsive Layouts?9

-07. Small Bits of Inspiration, Every Day
+07. Small Bits of Inspiration, Every Day10

-08. Attributing Credit In Webspace
+08. Attributing Credit In Webspace11

-09. Never Ending Canvas
+09. Never Ending Canvas12